 When that bill passed, it mooted Ryan’s decision.
 Goodell was jubilant.
 Like David—a person of small social standing, but brave and clever—she had bested a giant, in this case one of the most powerful men in the state of Wisconsin.
 After her victory, Goodell wrote to her sister, “Judge Ryan takes it quite hard that I beat him.”

-Jill Norgren is the author of Rebels at the Bar: The Fascinating, Forgotten Stories of America’s First Women Lawyers (NYU Press, 2013).
+Jill Norgren is the author of Stories from Trailblazing Women Lawyers: Lives in the Law (NYU Press, 2018) and Rebels at the Bar: The Fascinating, Forgotten Stories of America’s First Women Lawyers (NYU Press, 2013).